-3.2 Determination of the applicable incentive-based conversion fee
+2.2 Determination of the applicable incentive-based conversion fee

-According to our calculations based on the weighted indicators as shown below (Table 1) we would have to charge an incentive-based conversion fee of 0.21 EUR/MWh for the conversion of gas from high CV to low CV quality.
-Since this is below the conversion fee cap of 0.45 EUR/MWh, THE will charge a high CV gas to low CV gas conversion fee corresponding to the projected fee of 0.21 EUR/MWh.
+According to our calculations based on the weighted indicators as shown below (Table 1) we would have to charge an incentive-based conversion fee of 0.00 EUR/MWh for the conversion of gas from high CV to low CV quality.
+Since this is below the conversion fee cap of 0.45 EUR/MWh, THE will charge a high CV gas to low CV gas conversion fee corresponding to the projected fee of 0.00 EUR/MWh.

-This significant reduction in the incentive-based conversion fee is essentially due to the increase in the relevant variables from 20% to 50%, which THE considers to be a level the system can cope with.
-The increase is due to the changed flow situation (see chapter Fehler!
-Verweisquelle konnte nicht gefunden werden.) and the lack of conversion quantities in the direction from high CV gas to low CV gas in the current gas year and is therefore considered justifiable.
+This renewed reduction in the incentive-based conversion fee is due to the increase in the relevant variables from 20% to 50% in the previous year, which THE considers to be a level the system can cope with, in conjunction with the continued lack of conversion from high CV to low CV gas.

 Indicator Required conversion fee according to calculations Weight

-Indicator 1 0.25 EUR/MWh 30%
+Indicator 1 0.00 EUR/MWh 30%

-Indicator 2 0.21 EUR/MWh 10%
+Indicator 2 0.00 EUR/MWh 10%

-Indicator 3 0.09 EUR/MWh 30%
+Indicator 3 0.00 EUR/MWh 30%

-Indicator 4 0.29 EUR/MWh 30%
+Indicator 4 0.00 EUR/MWh 30%